-The Interconnection Customer's generation facility consists of forty (40) General Electric (G.E.)
-2.0MW wind turbines for a total nameplate rating of 80.00 MW.
+The Interconnection Customer's generation facility consists of sixty (60) General Electric (G.E.)
+2.0MW wind turbines for a total nameplate rating of 120.00 MW.
 The 34.5kV collector system for this wind facility is planned to be connected to one (1) 230/34.5kV Interconnection Customer owned and maintained transformer at the Interconnection Customer owned substation.
-An approximate nine (9) mile overhead 230kV transmission circuit will connect GEN-2014-053/IFS-2014-002-19 to the Point of Interconnection (POI) at the existing 230kV bus at the SPS owned Carlisle Substation.
+GEN-2014-053/IFS-2014-002-2 and GEN-2014-054/IFS-2014-002-20 will connect together at the 230kV Customer Interconnection Station and GEN-2014-054/IFS-2014-002-20 will utilize the GEN-2014-053/IFS-2014-002-2 approximate nine (9) mile overhead 230kV transmission circuit to the Point of Interconnection (POI) at the existing 230kV bus at the SPS owned Carlisle Substation.
 The Interconnection Customer will be responsible for all of the transmission facilities connecting the Interconnection Customer owned substation to the POI.

-The Interconnection Customer will be responsible for any equipment located at the Customer substation necessary to maintain a power factor of 0.95 lagging to 0.95 leading at the POI, including approximately 5.8 Mvar of reactors to compensate for injection of reactive power from GEN-2014-053/IFS-2014-002-19 and GEN-2014-054/IFS-2014-002-20 Interconnection Customer Facilities into the transmission system under reduced generating conditions.
-Reduced generating conditions could be required to be revised and restudy if GEN-2014-053/IFS-2014-002-19 or GEN-2014-054/IFS-2014-002-20 withdraw or terminate their Generator Interconnection Request (GIR).
-Also, the Interconnection customer will need to coordinate with the Transmission Owner for relay, protection, control, and communication system configurations.
+The Interconnection Customer will be responsible for any equipment located at the Customer substation necessary to maintain a power factor of 0.95 lagging to 0.95 leading at the POI, including approximately 5.8 Mvar1 of reactors to compensate for injection of reactive power from GEN-2014-053/IFS-2014-002-19 and GEN-2014-054/IFS-2014-002-20 Interconnection Customer Facilities into the transmission system under reduced generating conditions.
+Reduced generating conditions could be required to be revised and restudy if GEN-2014-053/IFS-2014-002-19 or GEN-2014-054/IFS-2014-002-20 withdraw or terminate their Generation Interconnection Request (GIR).
+Also, the Interconnection Customer will need to coordinate with the Transmission Owner for relay, protection, control, and communication system configurations.

-&lt;sup>1 This approximate amount of reactors is an approximate minimum amount needed for the configuration of the wind farm studied in DISIS-2014-002 Group 06 reduced generation analysis.
+1 This approximate amount of reactors is an approximate minimum amount needed for the configuration of the wind farm studied in DISIS-2014-002 Group 06 reduced generation analysis.

-Transmission Owner Interconnection Facilities and Non-Shared Network Upgrade(s) To facilitate interconnection the Transmission Owner will construct a new 230kV terminal position to the existing breaker-and-half configuration at the Carlisle 230kV substation.
-In order to add another 230kV terminal, SPS will need to add two (2) 3000A continuous ampacity 230kV circuit breakers and associated terminal equipment for acceptance of the Interconnection Customer's Interconnection Facilities.
-Currently, SPS estimates an Engineering and Construction (E&C) lead time of approximately eighteen (18) months after a fully executed Generator Interconnection Agreement (GIA) for the completion of Transmission Owner Interconnection Facilities and Non-Shared Network Upgrades.
-At this time, GEN-2014-053/IFS-2014-002-19 is responsible for \$2,740,324 of Transmission Owner Interconnection Facilities and Network Upgrade(s).
+Transmission Owner Interconnection Facilities and Non-Shared Network Upgrade(s)

+To facilitate interconnection the Transmission Owner will construct a new 230kV terminal position to the existing breaker-and-half configuration at the Carlisle 230kV substation.
+This work is currently cost assigned to GEN-2014-053/IFS-2014-002-19.
+Currently, SPS estimates an Engineering and Construction (E&C) lead time for GEN-2014-053/IFS-2014-002-19 Interconnection Customer Facilities assigned Transmission Owner Interconnection Facilities and Non-Shared Network Upgrades at approximately eighteen (18) months after a fully executed Generator Interconnection Agreement (GIA) for the completion of Transmission Owner Interconnection Facilities and Non-Shared Network Upgrades.
+At this time, GEN-2014-054/IFS-2014-002-20 is responsible for \$0 of Transmission Owner Interconnection Facilities and Non-Shared Network Upgrade(s).
 Table 1 displays the estimated costs for Transmission Owner Interconnection Facilities and Non-Shared Network Upgrade(s).